-I am such a fan of beets that I plant them in my vegetable garden each year.
+I am such a fan of red beets that I plant them in my vegetable garden each year.
 While some kids were taking bananas in their lunch, I was taking pickled beets in a Tupperware.
 My love for beets is strong.

 If you don't grow your own beets, keep in mind that beets are available year-round in most grocery stores.
-Boiled beets are perfect for adding an extra boost of nutrients to any salad or even a healthier snack option.
+Boiled beets are perfect for adding an extra boost of nutrients to any salad or even a snack option.

-How to juice beets:
+How to Juice Beets:

 - Start by washing the beets and removing the stems, saving the stems and leaves to make sautéed beet greens.